CollegeTalk/CollegeTalk/Code/api/README.md

 1. With Docker, you only need to have Docker and docker-compose installed, with no need for Postgres or any database setup
 2. In `Code/` run `docker-compose up`
 3. When the text says the containers are ready, navigate to `localhost:5000`

+## Testing
+To run tests, make sure the packages in `requirements-dev.txt` are installed, then run `pytest`.
+Pytest will run through test cases in `Code/api/tests`.
+To see code coverage, run `coverage run -m pytest`, and then when the tests are complete, run `coverage report` to see code coverage.

+## Misc
+To delete and recreate a database with a schema according to the models in `Code/api/api/models`, first make sure the target database credentials are correct in `.env`, then run `flask recreate-db`.